 Now you’ve cut out the backbone, which you can grab with your hands and simply yank out.
-You can either save the neck for stock (smoke it first and your stock will be delicious) or toss out if you’re feeling lazy.
+You can either save the neck for homemade chicken bone broth (smoke it first and your stock will be delicious) or toss out if you’re feeling lazy.

 Press down on the chicken with your palms to flatten it.
 This action should break the breastbone so that the chicken lies flat.
 Then you can tuck the wings under the breast so they don’t dry out, and you’re good to go.

 What is the best tool to butterfly chicken?